-Groundbreaking for Jackson Police Station on March 7
+Groundbreaking ceremony held for new Jackson Police Station

-JACKSON, MO (KFVS) - A groundbreaking will take place on Thursday, March 7 for work to get underway for the Jackson, Mo.
+JACKSON, MO (KFVS) - A groundbreaking ceremony was held Thursday morning, March 7 to kick-off the first steps in building the new Jackson, Mo.
 Police station project.

-The ceremony will take place at 202 W. Jackson Blvd.
-The public is invited to attend.
+The ceremony took place at 202 W. Jackson Blvd.
+The public was invited to attend.

-Representatives from the City, Penzel Construction and the Chamber of Commerce will be speaking.
+Representatives from the City, Penzel Construction and the Chamber of Commerce spoke at the ceremony.

-City officials would like to thank the residents of Jackson for passing a public safety sales tax in April of 2018.
+City officials thanked the residents of Jackson for passing a public safety sales tax in April of 2018.

 The tax has enabled the City to add officers, firefighters and additional needed equipment.